mukundhr/TutorAi/README.md

 5. **Access the application**
    - Open http://localhost:8501 in your browser
+   - Select your preferred LLM (Gemini or LLaMA) in the sidebar
    - Upload a PDF and start generating questions!

 ## 🏗️ System Architecture